JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 Upon successful execution, it yields either a pointer to a `models.BookParams` structure or an error.

-Initially, the function retrieves the maximum `Id` presently utilized in the Book table of the database.
+Initially, the function retrieves the maximum `Id` presently utilized in the book table of the database.
 Subsequently, it uses this value to increment the `bookId`, ensuring uniqueness.
 It also sets the `Title` and `ISBN` from the parameters and parses the `PublicationDate` from `bookParams`.

-Following this, the function endeavors to create a new record in the database using the instantiated Book.
-In case of an error during this creation process, it logs the error and returns an error.
-If the operation succeeds, it returns the updated parameters (containing the `Id` of the new Book).
+Following this, the function endeavors to create a new record in the database using the instantiated book.

 ```go
 func (c Client) AddBook(ctx context.Context, bookParams models.DateParser) (*models.BookParams, error) {